EPAM-JS-Competency-center/azure-development-course-initial/docs/05-integration-with-storage-account/05-01 storage-basics.md

 3. Premium file shares (Azure Files; LRS, ZRS)
 4. Premium page blobs (Page blobs; LRS)

+## Storage account Access Tiers:

+**Hot**
+Data that is in active use or predicted to be accessed often, in detail, the data that is read from and written to often.
+Data that is staged for processing and in eventual migration to the cool access tier come under hot access tiers.

+**Cool**
+Short-term backup and disaster recovery datasets
+Older media content that is not viewed regularly anymore but is expected to be easily available when accessed Large data sets which must be stored cost-effectively when more data is being collected for future processing.
+For example, long-term storage of scientific data or raw telemetry data from a manufacturing firm

+**Archive**
+Data must sustain in the archive tier for at least 180 days or will be subjected to an early deletion charge.
+Long-term backup, secondary backup, and archival datasets The preservation of original raw data even after processing it into the final usable form Long-time storage of compliance and archival data, which is hardly ever accessed

 ## Storage Account Queues
 Azure Queue storage is an Azure service that implements cloud-based queues.
 Each queue maintains an inventory of messages.